 LAM 551 -Introduction to Laboratory Animal Medicine – 3 credits; spring

 This course is an introduction to the use of animals in biomedical research and the role of the laboratory animal veterinarian.
 In the first half of the course, presentations from experts in the field cover regulatory control of research animal use, the role of the Institutional Animal Care and Use Committee (IACUC), animal models in biomedical research, and ethical use of animals.
-A laboratory animal anatomy module includes a dissection lab devoted to anatomy of chickens and frogs.
+A laboratory animal anatomy module includes a dissection lab devoted to anatomy of chickens, rodents, rabbits, ferrets and frogs.
 The second half of the course covers the biology and care of research animals and design of research animal facilities.
 The class tours several rodent housing and mixed-species research facilities in the area.

 Students are expected to attend all classes, labs, and tours.
 They are required to write one analysis paper on research animal ethical cases and to work in groups to create a design for a multi-species research animal facility.
 Two written assignments are required.